Intermittent Fasting and Your Thyroid

 You feel depressed, and often have unsettling dreams akin to nightmares.
 And because the thyroid also regulates heart and muscle function, their health and overall functioning are impaired.

-Plus, when you research you come across warnings that fasting is bad for you if your blood sugar and insulin levels aren't optimal.
+Plus, when you research you come across warnings that fasting is bad for you if your blood sugar and Fat Storing Hormone levels aren't optimal.
 Yours aren't necessarily terrible, but still, the warnings scare you.

 There’s no way you’re going to try to get fasting's benefits on the one hand but risk other aspects of your health on the other hand.